Ganttic Update - Task Splitting And New Task Timing

 Wrap Up, Folks!

 Enjoy your new scheduling tips, task split and more convenient ways of making tasks.
-In any case of questions contact our support.
+In case of any questions contact our support.
 Feel free to share any feedback with us!

-You did not try Ganttic out yet?
+Haven’t tried Ganttic out yet?